|

 work done!
 Others charge for email replies.

-- MVPs and others answering questions on the newsgroups are
+- The vast majority of people answering questions on the

 not Microsoft employees.
-Microsoft staff do not answer questions in the Word
+Generally, Microsoft staff do not answer questions in the Word

 support pages on the Microsoft web site, and look up the support options